sohmc/yubikey-oath-totp-importer/README.md

 Lines that start with `#` are silently ignored.
 If an optional part of the token doesn't apply (e.g. you don't need to set an issuer), you may leave the field blank.

+If you are using this in Windows, you must use this in a bash terminal.
+[Git for Windows](https://gitforwindows.org/) provides a bash terminal that works with this script.
+Additionally, you'll need to edit `IFS` in line 35 to ensure your line endings are reflected properly.

 ### Configuration example
 ```